-In this guide, we will tell you all you need to know about this kind of mortgage and how it can be useful to you if you are a first-time buyer and/or somebody who is on a low salary.
+In this guide, we will tell you all you need to know about having a joint mortgage and how it can be useful to you if you are a first-time buyer or somebody who is on a low salary.

 Get in touch after reading if you would like to know more and a mortgage advisor at YesCanDo Money will give you further information about this specialist mortgage.